Raksha25/ReactionTester/README.md

 - Give a message in the comment box about the PR
 - Submission is completed, it will accpeted and merged after review.

-## How can you contribute to ReactionTester?
-* Make a valid Pull Request.
-  * Your change should create a difference in output towards improvement.
-  * Enhancing readability of existing code is valid.
-  * Improving README is valid.

-* Few ideas which can be added in the initial state of ReactionTester (Definitely all ideas are welcomed these are just suggestions):
-  * Adding dark mode.
-  * Adding a start/stop button.
-  * Styling can be improved.

-* If you feel like contibuting in any other way and do not find it among above mentioned points, do comment about it!

 ## Hacktober Fest
 > It is the best time to start learning about open source.
 This year in Oct 2020, you have to make 4 valid PR's in Public repositories, to be a part and succesfully completing the same.